 Public Safety Clinician

 Taunya L. Jarzyniecki, LMHC, LADAC, started as the first Public Safety Clinician with the Reading Coalition on April 4, 2022 at the Reading Police Department.
 She is an experienced Clinical Mental Health Leader with a strong foundation in crisis intervention, mental health treatment, substance misuse support and care coordination for the past 19 years.
 She is a Crisis Intervention Team Coordinator, certified by CIT International.
-She is a member of the Reading Hoarding Task Force, RPS District Support Team and the Ms. Jarzyniecki graduated from Northeastern University with her Bachelor of Science Degree in Criminal Justice in 1994, Cum Laude.
+She is a member of the Reading Hoarding Task Force, RPS District Support Team and the Mystic Valley Public Health Coalition.
+Ms. Jarzyniecki graduated from Northeastern University with her Bachelor of Science Degree in Criminal Justice in 1994, Cum Laude.
 She received her Master of Education Degree in Counseling at the University of Massachusetts Boston in 2002.
 She began her clinical career at South Bay Mental Health Center in Brockton, Massachusetts (June 2001-March 2003) where she served as an Outpatient Clinician.
 Following her time at South Bay, she worked for Riverside Community Care as an Emergency Services Clinician (July 2002-August 2004).
 Since 2004, Ms. Jarzyniecki has worked for The Mental Health Center of Greater Manchester in Manchester, New Hampshire for 18 years serving in a variety of clinical roles including Emergency Services Clinician (August 2004-March 2020), Child & Adolescent Family Therapist (October 2011-November 2016), Court Liaison (2016-2018), Mobile Crisis Response Team Clinician (December 2016-March 2020) and Coordinator of the Clinical Case Management Team (2018-2021).
 Ms. Jarzyniecki most recently served as the Assistant Director of Mobile Crisis Response & ES/Interim Care (February 2021-March 2022) at The Mental Health Center of Greater Manchester.
 In this role, she was responsible for the daily operations of the Mobile Crisis Response Team and Emergency Services.
 Her duties included provisions of clinical care, staff supervision and planning of services to meet the needs of the community.
 Other duties include recruitment, hiring, orientation, and training, scheduling to provide 24/7 coverage, training/oversight to Mobile Crisis staff for psycho-social assessments, clinical formulation and diagnosis.
 She also provided oversight to the Rapid Response Grant as well as the MAT grant located out of Emergency services.
 Within this role, she participated in twice yearly Critical Intervention training with the Manchester Police Department.
 She co-facilitated agency wide training for CALM and Reducing Stigma.
 She also served as the liaison to community partners that interface with both Emergency Services and Mobile Crisis Response Team.
 In addition to her work as a Licensed Mental Health Counselor and Master Licensed Alcohol & Drug Counselor, Ms. Jarzyniecki has served as a Guest Speaker on New Hampshire Public Radio (2018) and presented at the New Hampshire Behavioral Health Summit (2018, 2020).
 She was awarded the MHC-GM’s Kendall Snow Community Advocacy Award in 2018.